 Eric Fevre

-Professor of Veterinary Infectious Diseases, Institute of Infection and Global Health, University of Liverpool and Jointly Appointed Principal Scientist, ILRI
+Jointly Appointed Principal Scientist, ILRI and Professor of Veterinary Infectious Diseases, Institute of Infection, Veterinary and Ecological Sciences, University of Liverpool

-Eric Fevre is a joint appointee at ILRI and Professor of Veterinary Infectious Diseases at the Institute of Infection and Global Health (IGH), University of Liverpool.
-He manages several field-orientated projects where he leads the research activity on neglected zoonoses on behalf of the CGIAR Research Program on Agriculture for Nutrition and Health.
-He leads a ~25-strong team of epidemiologists, biologists, veterinarians and medical practitioners interested in the biology and control of (re-)emerging diseases, particularly zoonoses, with a focus on understanding the factors involved in emergence, risk, transmission, persistence, spread, and disease burden of pathogens in both human and animal populations.
-His team also has a strong interest in understanding the influence of the physical environment on pathogen transmission, and they conduct field studies to acquire a wider understanding of pathogen epidemiology, using this information to inform policy on optimal and cost-effective methods of disease control.
+Eric Fevre is a joint appointee at ILRI and Professor of Veterinary Infectious Diseases at the Institute of Infection, Ecology and Veterinary Sciences, University of Liverpool.
+He manages field-orientated projects focussed on zoonotic infections, adopting a highly interdisciplinary approach, with an equal focus on the human, livestock, non-livestock animal and environmental components of transmission systems.
+Work in his team spans basic biology, surveillance, epidemiology, social impacts of disease, urbanization and agricultural system change, and team members are epidemiologists, biologists, social scientists, veterinarians and medical practitioners.
+As a group, we focus on understanding the factors involved in emergence, risk, transmission, persistence, spread, and disease burden of pathogens in both human and animal populations.
+We also have a strong interest in understanding the influence of the physical environment on pathogen transmission, as well as the development of policy for optimal and cost-effective disease control.
+We are also funded to implement national scale projects at the interface between science and development.

 For more information on the work of his team, see http://www.zoonotic-diseases.org/